-We had a wonderful Sunday school program in the Unitarian church in Canton, MA in around 1959-1960.
+We had a wonderful Sunday school program in the Unitarian church in Canton, Massachusetts in around 1959-1960.
 The Sunday School curriculum for that year was called the The Church Across the Street.

 He asked at length if we had any questions.
 I raised my hand and said, yes, I did have a question.
 I wanted to know, if God was good and all powerful, why did He let evil exist (and in fact predominate) in the world?